Summary

 The core SentinelOne offering is called Singularity.
 It is probably the most automated solution on the market with the ability to create context in real time for most popular OS and workloads.
 Most remediation is automated and no scripting is necessary.
 Singularity is available at a variety of functionality levels: Core, Control and Complete.
 Most user wind up with Complete, and those who start at the two lower tiers, usually migrate to the highest level fairly rapidly, one factor in the company’s strong upsell ratio.

 These days, the company, through acquisition, offers an identity management service.
 Identity is one the hot buttons these days for many enterprises.
 Credentials get misused and deception abounds.
 SentinelOne acquired its identity technology which is just now becoming integrated with its suite and co-sold.
 It should wind up being a major revenue generator.
-It should be noted that the form of identity management offered by this company and by Crowdstrike is not exactly a direct competitor with the identity management solutions offered by Okta (OKTA) and by other cybersecurity identity vendors.
+It should be noted that the form of identity management offered by this company and by CrowdStrike is not exactly a direct competitor with the identity management solutions offered by Okta (OKTA) and by other cybersecurity identity vendors.
 On the other hand securing the identity of an endpoint certainly can be an alternative strategy to Okta’s offering.

 The company offers an ingestion platform that enables what is called XDR (extended detection and response) XDR is a relatively new approach to threat detection and response.
 Most users consider the XDR concept as their preferred endpoint security posture.
 To reach this posture, they need to be able to ingest and visualize data from all sources and to streamline security workflows.
 The way these solutions work is to look at context at scale from a unified platform and to do so using an automated solution so remediation can take place in real time.